WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-access-token-instagram-feeds-wp-social-ninja.md

 _Basic Display_

 Next, scroll down and you will see the field **Generate Token**.
-Click on the **Generate Token** field to retrieve Instagram Access Token.&nbsp;
+Click on the **Generate Token** field to retrieve Instagram Access Token.

 ![generate token for Instagram access token](/guide/public/images/instagram-feed/instagram-access-token-instagram-feeds-wp-social-ninja/generate-token-for-instagram-access-token.png)

 _Generate Token_

-&nbsp;&nbsp;&nbsp;&nbsp;Once you click on the Generate Token field, log in with your Instagram credentials.
+Once you click on the Generate Token field, log in with your Instagram credentials.

 ![log in to get Instagram access token](/guide/public/images/instagram-feed/instagram-access-token-instagram-feeds-wp-social-ninja/log-in-to-get-instagram-access-token.png)